Table of Contents

 This involves following the story curve of your career –

 Introduce yourself.
-Answer the questions who, when, and where, in the grandest way possible.
-How?
+Answer the questions who, where, and when in the grandest way possible.

 As you move towards the goal you are most passionate about, you’re sure to have faced hurdles.

 But also mention your mini victories – how you got through these difficult times and how they’ve made you grow as a person.

 Everyone comes across a point in life where they made a decision that changed their life.
 Share yours – what made you take that final leap?

 String together all your dreams, challenges, and grounding moments with one place – the university.
 Express how your life is prepared you for it and why it’s so important to you.

 Once you’re done outlining your story, also make sure you’ve covered these points along the curve-